theovassiliou/doctrans-framework/instanceid/README.md

 This package supports the handling of instance-identification fields as proposed in Theos paper.

-In short, via an instance-identification header field, a micro-service instance can disclose it's identity, by responding with structured information.
+In short, via an instance-identification header field, a micro-service instance can disclose its identity by responding with structured information.

-This becomes in particular of interest, if the micro-service also includes instance-information of other called services in its response.
+This becomes in particular of interest if the micro-service also includes instance-information of other called services in its response.

-An single instance is represented through it MIID
+A single instance is represented through its MIID

 `MIID := <sN> "/" <vN> ["/" <vA>] "%" <t>s`